Looking for the chickpea cookies from Pinterest or Facebook? Here’s the original recipe!

 - Tons of people have posted the nutritional analysis for these.
 They’re supposedly anywhere between 80-130 calories, which seems like a huge range to me.
 Please use a recipe analyzer like on CalorieCount if you need more information.

 - You can use almond butter, sun butter, or whatever nut butter like you.

 - The peanut butter should be the kind with only peanuts and salt.
 No added fat or sugar.
 Be careful because there are some “natural” brands out there which aren’t really natural.
 I find that this peanut butter is usually expensive so I make my own.
 You can make your own in only 5 minutes with a food processor.
 Check that out here.

-- Doing this in a blender (unless it’s a Blendtec or something) won’t work and might kill it.
+- Doing this in a blender (unless it’s a Blendtec blender or something equally powerful) won’t work and might kill the blender.

 - For a vegan version, you can’t use honey.
 Use agave.
 Also be sure to check your chocolate chips!
 I’ve used these Enjoy Life chocolate chips and they are amazing!